 Exemplary Practices in Alternative Education Recognition ProgramIn Partnership with the Governor’s Advisory Council for Alternative Education and the Tennessee Alternative Education Association

-The exemplary practices for alternative education were adopted in 2008 by the state board to assure high-quality educational services for students served by alternative and nontraditional education programs.
-The exemplary practices provide a framework for districts to utilize in the development and implementation of a standards-based approach to high-quality alternative education programs, identifies essential characteristics of high-quality programs, and stresses the importance of meeting the educational and social and personal needs of all students.
+The exemplary practices for alternative education were adopted in 2017 by the state board to assure high-quality educational services for students served by alternative and nontraditional education programs.
+The exemplary practices provide a framework for districts and schools to utilize in the development and implementation of a standards-based approach to high-quality alternative education programs, identifies essential characteristics of high-quality programs, and stresses the importance of meeting the educational and social and personal needs of all students.

-- self-assessment and action plan (please include the date of the last action item to be completed);
+- Self-assessment and action plan (please include the date of the last action item to be completed);

-- list of team members to include faculty and staff; and
+- List of team members to include faculty and staff; and

-- additional information about the school or program, including media, pictures, awards, community service projects, and strategic plans, etc.
+- Additional information about the school or program, including media, pictures, awards, community service projects, and strategic plans, etc.

 Upon submission, the application will be reviewed by a team comprised of members from the department and the Governor’s Alternative Education Advisory Board.
 Once the application has been reviewed, members from the team will conduct a site visit to the school or program.
 Upon completion of the site visit, the team will meet to discuss the district application.
 If the school or program is selected as an exemplary school or program, they will receive a certificate of recognition and banner at a special meeting at the department of education in Nashville as well as the district’s school board meeting, and the annual Tennessee Alternative Education Association conference.
 As a best practice for alternative education, the school or program will be endorsed as a model program to guide other districts and schools across the state.

 Those schools wishing to apply should submit a letter of intent by Oct.
 24 to Pat Conner at Pat.Conner@tn.gov.